-In the last eight years, the U.S. Supreme Court has rejected more than 70 cases seeking to expand the very limited right defined in theunprecedented Second Amendment case, District of Columbia v.
+In the last nine years, the U.S. Supreme Court has rejected at least 82 cases that sought to expand the very limited right defined in theunprecedented Second Amendment case, District of Columbia v.
 Heller.
 By repeatedly declining to review lower court decisions upholding federal, state, and local gun laws, the Supreme Court has maintained important limitations on the Second Amendment and has reconfirmed that the Amendment is not an obstacle to smart gun laws that keep our communities safe from gun violence.

 Many of these Second Amendment challenges to gun laws make their way to the Supreme Court.
 However, the Court has refused to hear these cases,1 leaving lower court decisions upholding the laws intact and keeping strong gun laws on the books.
 For example, the Supreme Court has refused to hear cases that:

 In 2010, the Court decided McDonald v.
 City of Chicago, which held that the right recognized in Heller extends to state and local governments.
 That case involved a Chicago law nearly identical to the one struck down in Heller and did not expand the substantive scope of the Second Amendment.
 The only other Second Amendment case the Supreme Court has weighed in on since 2010 is Caetano v.
 Massachusetts, involving a Massachusetts law that prohibits private possession of stun guns.In a short, unsigned opinion—see Caetano v.
 Massachusetts, 136 S. Ct.
 1027 (2016) (per curiam)—the Court did not break any new legal ground or rule that stun guns are protected by the Second Amendment.
 Instead, the Court’s decision in Caetano simply vacated and remanded the Massachusetts Supreme Court’s decision upholding the constitutionality of the state’s stun gun ban, and directed the state court to apply Heller. ⤴︎